Mazda Familia: GLC (1981–1985)

 The equivalent American Mazda GLC (Great Little Car) appeared in the 1981 model year, although the rear-wheel drive wagon also continued to be offered.
-It was only offered with a single engine – the twin-barrel 1.5-liter with 68 hp—and lasted through 1985, after which it was replaced by the next-generation Mazda 323.
+It was only offered with a single engine – the twin-barrel 1.5-litre with 68 hp—and lasted through 1985, after which it was replaced by the next-generation Mazda 323.
 With this, the GLC nameplate was retired.
 The BD was the only front-wheel drive Mazda vehicle using the GLC name.
 Originally it was offered with three- or five-door bodywork, in standard, Custom, Custom L, or Sport equipment levels.
 The five-door only came as a Custom and was sold only in Hawaii and Puerto Rico.
 All cars received exposed rectangular sealed-beam units.
-The later four-door sedan, introduced for 1983, was available in Custom, Custom L, and Sport models.
+The later four-door saloon, introduced for 1983, was available in Custom, Custom L, and Sport models.

 The Sport received blacked out trim, a steering wheel borrowed from the RX-7, full instrumentation, and a special rear interior which closely integrates the side trim with the rear seat design – an early iteration of a design philosophy taken to its extreme with the 1988 Persona and the 1990 Eunos Cosmo.
 Unlike the sporting 323s in other markets, the Sport only received special hubcaps, rather than alloy wheels.
 For 1982, the Sport was made to live up to its name a little bit more, with the installation of a front anti-roll bar and cast aluminum wheels.
 The five-door GLC gained a fully carpeted trunk for 1982.